ContainerHQ/arkis-api-docs/source/includes/_errors.md

 403 | Forbidden -- The action or resource requested is forbidden.
 404 | Not Found -- The specified resource could not be found.
 406 | Not Acceptable -- You requested a format that isn't json.
 500 | Internal Server Error -- We had a problem with our server.
-Try again later.
+Please try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.

 ## Validation Errors